Shark Tale: Social commentary

 Shark Tale was criticized for perpetuating negative stereotypes of Italian-Americans in its antagonists.
 Politician Bill Pascrell said: "The prevailing message is negative and they have to be held out to dry for it.
 I'm a very proud Italian-American.
 When you stereotype me, it's like making fun of my grandparents".
 Columbus Citizens Foundation issued a statement condemning the stereotyping of people with Italian names as gangsters.
 Dona De Sanctis, deputy executive director of the Order Sons of Italy in America, said: "We were very concerned about this type of stereotyping being passed on to another generation of children."
 John Mancini, the founder of the Italic Institute of America, protested the movie, stating: "We're concerned about what preteens are learning from the outside world.
 They don't associate other groups as criminals, they only know Italians as gangsters.
 Our goal here is to de-Italianize it."
 The protest was coordinated by the Italian American One Voice Coalition of New Jersey.
 DreamWorks reacted by changing the name of Peter Falk's character from Don Brizzi to Don Feinberg.
 However, Mancini demanded that everything Italian—character names, the mannerisms, the forms of speech—be dropped.

 Lenny, a shark voiced by Jack Black, spends the film coming to terms with his vegetarianism, a trait deeply ostracised by his carnivorous family.
 Since the film's release, many have taken this as an allegory for homophobia and self-acceptance—particularly in the context of Lenny's family environment, rife with "alpha male" types who mock his refusal to eat seafood.
 The American Family Association, a Christian conservative organization, found fault with this aspect, suggesting that it was designed to "brainwash" children into supporting gay rights.

 Accolades

-The film was nominated for Best Animated Feature at the 77th Academy Awards, but lost to Pixar's The Incredibles, along with Shrek 2, another film produced by DreamWorks Animation.
+Shark Tale was nominated for Best Animated Feature at the 77th Academy Awards, but lost to Pixar's The Incredibles.